eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/pbs.md

 ## PBS' Future

 Although not directly ingrained in the Ethereum protocol, PBS is a very relevant topic, not only due to its many current benefits, but also because it stands to play a significant role in the future of Ethereum.
-As explained in the [ethereum.org](https://ethereum.org/en/roadmap/pbs/) entry for PBS, outsourcing block construction to specialized builders will probably become even more beneficial when full Danksharding is implemented.
-This arises from the requirement to compute proofs of up to 64 MB in less than a second, which will take up significant hardware resources, giving rise to centralization issues, were block building and proposal not separated.
+As explained in the [ethereum.org](https://ethereum.org/en/roadmap/pbs/) docs entry for PBS, outsourcing block construction to specialized builders will probably become even more beneficial when full Danksharding is implemented.
+This arises from the requirement to compute proofs of up to 64 MB in less than a second, which will take up significant hardware resources, giving rise to centralization issues if block building and proposal not separated.
 This being as an inevitable reality, PBS makes it possible to keep block validation decentralized, even if building decentralization is bound to decrease.

 Thus, Danksharding being one of the key milestones in Ethereum's roadmap, the fact that it can benefit from PBS, just like many other Ethereum upgrades, makes PBS stand out as an advisable practice to keep Ethereum decentralized.

 ## PBS' Challenges

-Although as explained above, PBS has many benefits and stands to become essential for the Ethereum protocol, its increasing popularity shall also pose some challenges that will need to be addressed.
+Although PBS has many benefits and stands to become essential for the Ethereum protocol, its increasing popularity shall also pose some challenges that will need to be addressed.

 ### Builder Centralization